Twelve (novel): Plot summary

 Chris is having a boxing lesson when Sara shows up, requesting money for Twelve, which she will give to Jessica.
 Chris reluctantly gives her the money.

 Molly visits White Mike, who is a good friend of hers.
 She mentions Tobias and the party.
-White Mike gently tries to dissuade her from going.
+White Mike tries to dissuade her from going.

 Andrew goes for a walk, ends up in Carl Schurz park and meets eccentric old man Sven.
 Sven beats him in a game of chess.
 Feeling that he is being insulted by Sven, Andrew tries to leave.
 However, Sven insists on taking him to a nearby pub for a drink.
-There, Andrew and Sven drink Scotch and Sodas and discuss school and Sven's old life as a merchant sailor.
+There, Andrew and Sven drink Scotch and Sodas and talk.
 Feeling weirded out, Andrew leaves.
 Meanwhile, White Mike is walking home and sees Captain, a homeless bodybuilding black man, injuring himself by hitting a brick wall, and calls an ambulance.